root-project/root/documentation/users-guide/InputOutput.md

 **Case C**: You use the automatic `Streamer` in the dictionary file and you already use the option "+" in the `LinkDef` file.
-If the old automatic `Streamer` does not contain any statement using the function `WriteArray`, you have nothing to do, except running `rootcint` again to regenerate the new form of the `Streamer` function, otherwise proceed like for case B.
+If the old automatic `Streamer` does not contain any statement using the function `WriteArray`, you have nothing to do, except running `rootcling` again to regenerate the new form of the `Streamer` function, otherwise proceed like for case B.